The Art of George Manus

 The dream interpreters probably have their followers, but to what extent their interpretations have a fertile ground in scientific research or not, I know little about.
 Regardless, for many, it can certainly be good therapy to get an explanation for their dreams.

 Daydreams however, which we have probably all become acquainted with, apparently have nothing to do with the dreams that we experience when we sleep.

 “It is good if you have dreams about what you want to achieve – but only will and effort can lead you to fulfilment of your Dreams.”
-(George Manus, WORDS OF THE ROAD III)
+(From my book WORDS FOR THE ROAD III).

-The dream I am writing about here happened on the night of the seventeenth of October 2019, before The Captain’s day in the Media Golf Society, the next day.
+The dream I am writing about here happened on the night of the seventeenth of October 2019, before The Captain’s day in the Media Golf Society, which was the next day.

 The first thing I did when I woke up and before I left to play the big day’s competition, was to grab my wife’s crayons which are always handy in the kitchen and put the following little children’s drawing on the paper.
 It’s weird with the remembrance at my age, so I took no chances that the dream was just going to be a dream.